OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

     - ``HORIZONTAL_OFFSET``: implies the presence of at least two samples.
       The first sample must contain the latitude offset and the second sample must contain the longitude offset.
+      Corresponds to PROJ ``hgridshift`` method.

     - ``VERTICAL_OFFSET_GEOGRAPHIC_TO_VERTICAL``: implies the presence of at least one sample.
       The first sample must contain the vertical adjustment.
 Must be used when the source/interpolation CRS is a Geographic CRS and the target CRS a Vertical CRS.
+      Corresponds to PROJ ``vgridshift`` method.

     - ``VERTICAL_OFFSET_VERTICAL_TO_VERTICAL``: implies the presence of at least one sample.
       The first sample must contain the vertical adjustment.
 Must be used when the source and target CRS are Vertical CRS.
+      Corresponds to PROJ ``vgridshift`` method.

+    - ``GEOCENTRIC_TRANSLATION``: implies the presence of at least 3 samples.
+      The first 3 samples must be respectively the geocentric adjustments along the X, Y and Z axis.
+Must be used when the source and target CRS are geocentric CRS.
+The interpolation CRS must be a geographic CRS.
+      Corresponds to PROJ ``xyzgridshift`` method.

     For example: